 The Classic Department Stores

-The Classic Chains
+The Popular Chains

-When it comes to British chains, it's worth checking out Primark.
-You'll find incredibly cheap clothes there, although don't expect them to last for very long.
+At stores like Primark, you'll find incredibly cheap clothes, but don't expect them to last for very long.

 Don't Forget Carnaby Street